logisim-evolution/logisim-evolution/README.md

 java -jar logisim-evolution.jar
 ```

-You can also compile it by yourself by cloning the repository on your local machine.
+You can also compile it by yourself by cloning the repository on your local machine and making sure that at least [OpenJDK](https://adoptopenjdk.net/) 9 is installed.
 Once this is done, enter the directory and execute:
 ```bash
 ./gradlew run